 IMPORTANT GRADUATION INFORMATION: ORNT 090 is a graduation requirement.
 See your advisor to determine if you have met this requirement.

 Refer to General Education Core Requirements for the Associate in Applied Science Program listed below for acceptable core requirements.

-Instrumentation Process Technology, A.A.S.
+LPN to RN Bridge, A.A.S.
+Program